Eve-Drake/Typescript-Todo-List/README.md

 This is a simple Todo list made using typescript.
 It is able to complete basic CRUD operations (Creating, Reading, Updating and Deleting).
+CSS is used for styling though the functionality was the main focus.